-Section 1.
-Each employee will be advised of their appropriate chain of command and subsequent changes within their store.

-Section 2.
-It is highly recommended that both management and employees follow the chain of command.
+- Section 1.
+Each employee will be advised of their appropriate chain of command and subsequent changes within their store. - Section 2.
+It is highly recommended that both management and employees follow the chain of command. - Section 3.

-Section 3.
 Consistent with official need to know, employee-supervisor confidentiality will be maintained.
+Section 4.
+Effective communication between management and employees is essential to the efficient accomplishment of the mission.
+Therefore, when determine by management, as necessary, the Employer agrees that informational meetings will be held with available Employees in the department.